EsupPortail/Esup-Pod/docs/4.x/Installation/install_standalone_en.md

 #### Pod index creation

-> To use elasticsearch 7 or 8, you must:
+> To use elasticsearch 7, you must:
-> Add ES_VERSION = 7 or ES_VERSION = 8 to your settings file and modify the elasticsearch client version in the _requirements.txt_ file.
+> Add ES_VERSION = 7 to your settings file and modify the elasticsearch client version in the `requirements.txt` file.
 >
 > ```conf
 > elasticsearch==8.9.0